Federal Agency for Child and Youth Protection in the Media: Indexing

-The decision-making panel
+Decision-making panel

-The decision whether a work is harmful to young people is made by the Panel of Twelve, called Zwölfer-Gremium or the Panel of Three, called Dreier-Gremium.
-On these panels, youth protection agencies, the arts and businesses are represented by honorary assessors.
-The members of the panel act independently and are not to be directed by their own interests.
+The decision on whether a work is harmful to young persons is made by a panel typically consisting of twelve members.
+The panel may be reduced to three members when a work is deemed obviously harmful to young persons.
+On these panels, youth protection agencies, the arts, and businesses are represented by honorary assessors.
+The members of the panel act independently and have a duty not to let their actions be guided by their own interests.